 Is SASE only for big enterprises?

-SASE is a universal concept for IT management.
-Therefore, it’s not reserved only for big corporations.
-In addition, small businesses may go through with their conversion to SASE more quickly as they usually will have smaller infrastructure that will be more flexible.
+SASE is a universal concept for IT management, so it’s not reserved only for big corporations.
+In addition, small businesses may convert to SASE more quickly as they usually have smaller, more flexible infrastructure.

 What is not SASE?